top of page

 Dawson’s Pickled Fireweed Shoots

-Ingredients: Pick a large handful of fireweed shoots in early Spring for each jar you will make, white vinegar, water, sea salt, pickling spices, brown sugar.
+• a large handful of fireweed shoots for each jar you will make

 Clean and rinse fireweed stalks, removing harder (lower) ends.
 Cut to desired length.
 In a large pot mix vinegar and water in equal amounts.
 Add 1 tsp. salt and 1 tsp. sugar for each jar.
 Clean and sterilize jars in oven (250 degrees) or hot water.
 Pack jars with fireweed stems, after placing a tbsp. of pickling spice in the bottom of each jar.
 Heat brine to boiling, then turn off.
 Pour in brine to cover stems, leaving at least ¾ inch space at top for sealing.
 Put on canning lid and tighten rim.
 Place jars in water bath canner, already boiling and cook for 10-15 minutes.
 Remove and place on towel to cool and seal.
 Will store well for several years, but best to eat within a year.